kirisu-dev/OpenRP-Image-Gen-Plugin/README.md

 3. Open a chat with any of the characters and click **Send Chat** to generate an image.

 ---

-# Tagging tips
+# Tagging Tips

-- Anima Base V1 is trained on danbooru tags.
+Anima Base V1 is trained on Danbooru tags.

-###SCENE PARAMETERS
+### SCENE PARAMETERS

 | Parameters | Notes |
 |---|---|